raflyfas/finetuning-phi-2-text-summarization/README.md

 - Only LoRA adapter parameters are trained
 - Gradient accumulation and gradient checkpointing are used

-This setup allows stable training on GPUs with limited VRAM.
+This setup allows stable training on GPUs with limited VRAM

 ---